-There are presently 55.5 acres of grapes growing in the proposed viticultural area of which 5 acres are located near the Atlantic Ocean at Sagaponack in the Town of Southampton.
+There are presently 55.5 acres of grapes growing in the viticultural area of which 5 acres are located near the Atlantic Ocean at Sagaponack in the Town of Southampton.
 All of the grapes are vinifera grapes and almost all of them are now producing a crop.

-According to the petitioner The Hamptons region has potential for vineyard expansion.
+According to the petitioner, The Hamptons region has potential for vineyard expansion.
 Current growers are making more land available to them for potential vineyard expansion.
-In addition, there are still hundreds of acres of prime farmland in The Hamptons region that are available for the planting of grapes in the future.
+In addition, there are still hundreds of acres of prime farmland in the Hamptons region that are available for the planting of grapes in the future.

-(b) Evidence of Boundaries
+(b) Evidence of boundaries

-The boundaries of "The Hamptons.
-Long Island" viticultural area may be found on five U.S.G.S. maps.
-They are titled "Riverhead, NY," 7.5 minute series, scaled at 1:24,000, edition of 1956: "Eastport, NY," 7.5 minute series, scaled at 1:24,000, edition of 1956; "New York, NY; NJ; Conn.," U.S. 1:250,000 series, scaled at 1:250,000, edition of 1960, revised 1979; "Providence, RI; Mass..
-Conn., NY," U.S. 1:250,000 series, scaled at 1:250,000, edition of 1947, revised 1969; "Hartford, Conn., NY; NJ; Mass."
-U.S. 1:250,000 series, scaled at 1:250,000, edition of 1962, revised 1975.
-The specific description of the boundaries of the proposed viticultural area is found in the regulations which immediately follow this preamble.
+The boundaries of "The Hamptons, Long Island" viticultural area may be found on five U.S.G.S. maps.
+They are titled "Riverhead, N.Y.," 7.5 minute series, scaled at 1:24,000, edition of 1956: "Eastport, N.Y."
+7.5 minute series, scaled at 1:24,000, edition of 1956; New York, N.Y.; N.J.; Conn.," U.S. 1:250,000 series, scaled at 1:250,000, edition of 1960, revised 1979; "Providence, R.I.; Mass.; Conn.; N.Y.," U.S. 1:250,000 series, scaled at 1:250,000 edition of 1947, revised 1969; "Hartford, Conn.; N.Y.; N.J.; Mass.," U.S. 1:250,000 series, scaled at 1:250,000, edition of 1962, revised 1975.
+Having verified the boundaries, ATF agrees that they meet the requirements for approval of "The Hamptons, Long Island" as an American Viticultural area.
+The specific description of the boundaries of the viticultural area is found in the regulations which immediately follow this preamble.

-Evidence of the geographical characteristics which distinguish "The Hamptons, Long Island" proposed viticultural area from the surrounding areas includes the following information:
+Evidence that has been verified by ATF of the geographical characteristics which distinguish "The Hamptons, Long Island" viticultural area from the surrounding areas includes the following information:

-The actual geographic area of The Hamptons although attached to a larger island, may be referred to as a peninsula or fork.
-This is due to the fact that 3 of its boundaries are surrounded by water, the Atlantic Ocean to the south and east and the Peconic Bay to the north.
+The actual geographic area of The Hamptons, although attached to a larger island, may be referred to as a peninsula or fork.
+This is due to the fact that 3 of it's boundaries are surrounded by water, the Atlantic Ocean to the south and east and the Peconic Bay to the north.
 The Hamptons region lies entirely in Suffolk County and is governed under the State of New York.
-The western boundary of The Hamptons appellation is the 10 mile long boundary line separating Southampton and Brookhaven Townships.
+The western boundary of The Hamptons, Long Island appellation is the 10 mile long boundary line separating Southampton and Brookhaven Townships.
 The North Fork consists of the Townships of Riverhead and Southold.
-The Hamptons (South Fork) consists of the Townships of Southampton and East Hampton (213.2.
+The Hamptons (South Fork) consists of the Townships of Southampton and East Hampton (213.2 sq. mi.).

 The Hamptons begins roughly where the 2 forks begin to separate.
 The northern border of The Hamptons has its beginnings at the Peconic River in Riverhead Township and follows the river's path to Peconic Bay.
-The Peconic Bay accounts for the rest of the northern boundary, meeting the Atlantic Ocean at Montauk Point at the eastern tip of Long Island, Gardiners Island is located off the shore of East Hampton Township.
+The Peconic Bay accounts for the rest of the northern boundary, meeting the Atlantic Ocean at Montauk Point at the eastern tip of Long Island.
+Gardiners Island is located off the shore of East Hampton Township.
 The entire length of The Hamptons is approximately 54 miles from its beginning at the Brookhaven/ Southampton Town Line to its end at the tip of Eastern Long Island at Montauk Point.
-The Hamptons is 10 miles wide at its widest point and less than 1⁄2 mile wide at its narrowest point.
+The Hamptons is 10 miles wide at its widest point and less than 1/2 mile wide at its narrowest point.